 When you create social media graphics for your feeds, think about building relationships.

 “Social media is not a media.
 The key is to listen, engage, and build relationships.”
 David Alston

 Social media is meant to be, well social.
-Your images and graphics act as a conversation starter.
+Your social media images and graphics act as a conversation starter.

 “The most successful marketer becomes part of the lives of their followers.
 They follow back.
 They wish happy birthday.
 They handle problems their customers have with products or service.
 They grow their businesses and brands by involving themselves in their own communities.”
 Marsha Collier, Business Owner

 Go out and build your community.
 Do not shout at your audience to “do this” or “buy this.”
 Draw your audience into your world.
-Building a community is a long-term strategy.
+Building a community is a long-term social media marketing strategy.
 It creates loyal fans that will bring in more and more people to your business.

 Understand your value proposition.
 What you have to offer and then make it about them, your tribe.

 In the wise words of Seth Godin, “Build it, and they will come” only works in the movies.
 Social Media is a “build it, nurture it, engage them, and they may come and stay.”